 Does Ultherapy® hurt?

 At California Skin Institute, our doctors try hard to eliminate discomfort associated with Ultherapy®; however, some discomfort has been reported when the applicator wand delivers ultrasound energy bursts.
-These bursts penetrate into the dermis layer of the skin to heat up collagen and protein structures, which in turn strengthens these fiber networks.* However, if you are still concerned about discomfort and pain, California Skin Institute is one of the only practices offering IV sedation to maximize the comfort of the treatment.*
+These bursts penetrate into the dermis layer of the skin to heat up collagen and protein structures, which in turn strengthens these fiber networks.*

 How long does Ultherapy® last?